 He speaks five languages.
 He has published extensively on cerebrovascular interventions.
 He is, by any measure, a man of science and precision.

-And yet.
-The same hands that hold a microcatheter inside a human brain also tend ancient olive trees in the Valle d'Itria.
-The same mind that reads an angiogram reads the soil, the seasons, the silence between the trees.
-This is not a contradiction.
-This is dissolution into what is real.
-One consciousness, undivided.
+And yet the same hands that hold a microcatheter inside a human brain tend ancient olive trees in the Valle d'Itria, and the same mind that reads an angiogram reads the soil and the seasons.
+Not a contradiction.
+One attention, undivided.

 Il Guardiano · Between Two Worlds

-There is something a surgeon learns that most people never have to: the body knows things the mind does not.
-The land is the same way.
-You can study it endlessly, but at some point you must simply trust the intelligence of the system itself.
-Stop imposing.
-Start listening.
+A surgeon learns early that the body knows things the mind does not.
+The land is the same: study it endlessly, and still at some point you have to stop imposing and start listening.

 To be a steward is to become a student.
 The land is the teacher.
 The work is the learning.